About Pierce

 Magnetic Nanoparticle Simulations @ UMD

-Under the guidance of Dr. Benjamin Shapiro at the University of Maryland, I developed a first-principles based physical simulation framework for magnetic nanoparticle research.
-Particles were modeled via a system of differential equations simulated with MATLAB.
+As an undergraduate with Dr. Benjamin Shapiro at the University of Maryland, I built a first-principles simulation framework for magnetic nanoparticle research, modeling particle dynamics as a system of differential equations in MATLAB.

 Medical Virology @ NIAID/NIH

-Under the guidance of Dr. Jeffrey Cohen (Chief, Laboratory of Infectious Diseases) and Dr. Wei Bu, I performed serological experiments to profile antigen targets in Epstein-Barr virus (EBV).
+Earlier, with Dr. Jeffrey Cohen (Chief, Laboratory of Infectious Diseases) and Dr. Wei Bu at NIAID, I ran serological experiments to profile antigen targets in Epstein-Barr virus (EBV).

 See Medical Virology at NIAID/NIH, Bu et al. Clin Vaccine Immunol.
 2016, and Cohen et al. Blood 2019.